ontola/rdflib.js/src/wip.md

 - In `Formula.fromNT()` `return this.literal(str, lang || dt)` seemed wrong, converted it to
 - The various `fromValue` methods conflict with the base Node class, type wise.
 Since they don't use `this`, I feel like they should be converted to functions.
 - The `uri.document` function called `.uri` on a string, I removed that.
+- Transformed inline comments to JSDoc, moved them to type declarations instead of constructor.
+- Some types are set to any, because I didn't fully understand them.
+I've added TODO comments for these.

 Things I noticed: